dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 🚀 use the above to parts to construct a method for:  `userSchema.pre('save', function beforeUserSave(next) {`.
 Don't forget that you'll need to set `user` to `this` at the top.

-🚀 Generate a salt and then hash `user.password` with the salt.
+🚀 Generate a salt as they do in the docs and then hash `user.password` with the salt.
+Tip: in the docs the first argument to hash is the password, in our case you have it in a variable `user.password` - in case that was confusing documentation.

-🚀 Set the user.password to the hash and `return next()` which will allow the hook to proceed.
+🚀 Set the `user.password` to the hash and `return next()` which will allow the hook to proceed.

 ```js
 // overwrite plain text password with encrypted password